 According to Swiss law, the Board of Directors is responsible for the ultimate direction and supervision of the Group.
 The non-transferable and inalienable responsibilities set out in Article 716a, paragraph 1, of the Swiss Code of Obligations are incumbent on the Board of Directors.
-In addition, the Board of Directors can resolve all matters that are not defined by Swiss law or the Articles of Association as being the responsibility of the General Meeting of Shareholders.
+In addition, the Board of Directors may pass resolutions on all matters that are not defined by Swiss law or the Articles of Association as being the responsibility of the General Meeting of Shareholders.